pokharelsrj/pathfinder-in-a-dynamic-env/README.md

 # 🧠🕹️ MazeMaster: A Dynamic Grid World + Deep Reinforcement Learning Playground

 **Survival of the Smartest.**
 Welcome to **MazeMaster** – a dynamic, obstacle-ridden grid world where pathfinding meets chaos.
-This isn’t your average game—it's an evolving, AI-driven experiment testing the wit of agents trained through Q-learning and Deep Q-Networks (DQN).
+This isn’t your average game—it's an evolving, AI-driven experiment testing the wit of agents trained through Q-learning and CNN .
 Whether you’re here to build, play, or train the next grid-exploring super-agent—**you’ve found the right maze.**

 ---